learn-co-curriculum/phase-0-intro-to-css/README.md

 ## Recognize the differences between HTML and CSS

-From a conceptual standpoint, we understand that HTML and CSS play two inherently different roles.
-When we write HTML, we focus on structure, hierarchy, and meaning.When writing HTML, some of the questions you might consider would be:
+From a conceptual standpoint, we can understand that HTML and CSS play two inherently different roles.
+When we write HTML, we focus on structure, hierarchy, and meaning.
+When writing HTML, some of the questions you might consider would be:

 - How many columns should this page have to display content?